shankarmsy/shankarmsy.github.io/output/posts/blogging-with-the-awesome-nikola-ipython-and-github.md

 - Fast builds, thanks to doit
 - Flexible, extensible via plugins
 - Small codebase (programmers can understand all of Nikola core in a day)
-- reStructuredText [Cheatsheet] or Markdown as input language (also Wiki, BBCode, Textile, AsciiDoc, Python Notebooks, Misaka, Pandoc, txt2tags, orgmode, and HTML)
+- reStructuredText or Markdown as input language (also Wiki, BBCode, Textile, AsciiDoc, Python Notebooks, Misaka, Pandoc, txt2tags, orgmode, and HTML)
 - Easy image galleries (just drop files in a folder!)
 - Syntax highlighting for almost any programming language or markup
 - Multilingual sites, translated to 18 languages.